-OROs include any state, local, or tribal governmental organization; private or voluntary organization; or licensee ORO that is responsible for carrying out emergency response functions during a radiological incident.
+OROs include any SLTT governmental organization, private or voluntary organization, or licensee ORO that is responsible for carrying out emergency response functions during a radiological incident.

 For OROs participating in the FEMA REP Program, the RPM provides a wealth of information and guidance in developing and maintaining their organization's radiological emergency plans and preparedness programs.
-The RPM outlines the level of detail that should be provided in ORO radiological emergency plans and for describing their organization's capabilities, such as examples of acceptable implementation approaches or methods used to address capabilities.
+The RPM outlines the level of detail that is provided in ORO radiological emergency plans and that describes their organization's capabilities, such as examples of acceptable implementation approaches or methods used to address capabilities.
 For instance, this includes providing example methods OROs can use to identify individuals who need evacuation assistance during an emergency.

-OROs may use the RPM to understand various REP Program policies and processes (e.g., approval process for alternative approaches, etc.), and the technical basis of the REP Program.
-Further, OROs may utilize checklists, templates, etc. provided in the RPM to support their planning and preparedness efforts.
+OROs use the RPM to understand various REP Program policies and processes (e.g., the approval process for alternative approaches, etc.) and the technical basis of the REP Program.
+Further, OROs utilize checklists, templates, and other resources provided in the RPM to support their planning and preparedness efforts.
 This includes, but is not limited to, the Public Information Review Guide and Annual Letter of Certification (ALC) Checklist.